-Figure 4.11 Remote End Char
+Figure 4.12 Remote End Char

 Offset: Since the sensing probe is solid state electronics, there is no need for calibration.
-If it's determined that the readings are slightly off, the user can manually assign numerical values to adjust the readings for temperature and pressure.
-For temperature offset, the unit must be in degree C; for pressure offset, the unit must be in kPa.
-The Offset value can either be a positive or negative number
+If it's determined that the readings are slightly off, the user can manually assign numerical values to adjust the readings for temperature values.
+The unit must be in degree C. The Offset value can either be a positive or negative number